How unproven COVID treatment ivermectin can affect your vision

 Ivermectin is not approved for use against COVID-19

-Recently, people around the world promote (and use) the drug as prevention or treatment against COVID.
-In most cases, the ivermectin is self-prescribed, meaning someone decided to take the medication on their own.
+Early on in the pandemic, people around the world began to promote (and use) the drug as prevention or treatment against COVID.
+In most cases, the ivermectin was self-prescribed, meaning someone decided to take the medication on their own.

-Many national and global health agencies have advised against using ivermectin to treat or prevent COVID-19.
-Even the drug’s manufacturers have advised against it.
+Many national and global health agencies continue to advise against using ivermectin to treat or prevent COVID-19.
+The drug’s manufacturer, Merck, also continues to advise against it.

 Plus, when a doctor isn’t a part of the equation, factors like dose amounts, side effects and adverse reactions aren’t being monitored.
 This can, of course, lead to serious problems.